realabdulkhaliq/Google-IT-Automation-with-Python/Introduction-to-Git-and-GitHub/Module3/README.md

 Here are some tips to keep in mind when you’re resolving merge conflicts:

 After running Git merge, a message will appear informing that a conflict occurred on the file.

+Read the error messages that imply you cannot push your local changes to GitHub, especially the remote changes with Git pull.